-[0238] If in step 1964 a modify command is received, step 1968 is executed.
-In step 1968, the value of T is determined to check if the value of T is equal to, or nearly equal to the value Tref1 of point Ref1.
+If in step 1964 a modify command is received, step 1968 is 20 executed.
+In step 1968, the value of T is determined to check if the value of T is equal to, or nearly equal to the value T{refl} of point Ref1.
 If the value of T corresponds to Ref1, step 1942 is executed.
 If the value of T does not correspond to Ref1, step 1970 is executed.
-In step 1970, the value of $T{ref2}$ for a new reference point Ref2 is established.
+In step 1970, the value of T{ref2} for a new 25 reference point Ref2 is established.
 For the purposes of an illustrative example, we will assume that $T{ref2}=1.1$ m sec.
-In reference to FIG. 18, this establishes point Ref2 as point 1872 on line 1860.
-In step 1974, microprocessor 1784 instructs the DSP 1786 to increase the pitch change associated with point Ref2 by plus 2.5 percent (other values of percentage may be used).
-(Other values of percentage may be used) In step 1976, the user is requested to perform a recognition test and to enter the "end" command when completed.
-In step 1978, microprocessor 1784 instructs DSP 1786 to decrease the pitch of the speech signal by an amount equal to the pitch change associated with Ref2 minus 2.5 percent.
+In reference to FIG. 18, this establishes point $\tilde{\text{Ref}}2$ on line 1860.
+In step 1974, microprocessor 1784 instructs the DSP 1786 to increase the pitch change associated with point Ref2 by plus 30 2.5 percent (other values of percentage may be used).
+In step 1976, the user is requested to perform a recognition test and to enter the "end" command when completed.
+In step 1978, microprocessor 1784 instructs DSP 1786 to decrease the pitch of the speech signal by an amount equal to the pitch 35 change associated with Ref2 minus 2.5 percent.
 In step 1980, the user is again requested to perform a recognition test and to enter an "end" command when completed.
 In step 1982 the user is requested to indicate whether the first or second test had the most desirable results.
-In step 1984, microprocessor 1784 decides to execute step 1986 if test 1 was voted best, and step 1988, if test 2 was voted best.
+In step 1984, microprocessor 40 1784 decides to execute step 1986 if test 1 was voted best, and step 1988, if test 2 was voted best.
 In step 1986, microprocessor 1784 sets the percentage change associated with point Ref2 to the prior value associated with Ref2 plus 2.5 percent or the increment that was used in step 1974.
-In step 1988, the percentage change associated with Ref2 is set equal to the prior value associated with Ref2 minus 2.5 percent or the decrement that was used in step 1978.
+In step 1988, the 45 percentage change associated with Ref2 is set equal to the prior value associated with Ref2 minus 2.5 percent or the decrement that was used in step 1978.
 After completing steps 1986 or 1988, step 1990 is executed.
 In step 1990, a new pitch modification line is established.
-The new line uses the point associated with Ref1 and the new point associated with Ref2.
-For example, if it is assumed that the user selected test 1 in step 1984, the new point associated with Ref2 is point 1892 of FIG. 18.
-The new pitch conversion line is now line 1898 which passes through points 1892 and 1858.
-After executing step 1990 microprocessor 1684 returns to the looping operation associated with steps 1964 and 1966.
+The new line uses the point 50 associated with Ref1 and the new point associated with Ref2.
+After executing step 1990 microprocessor 1784 returns to the looping operation associated with steps 1964 and 1966.

-[0239] It should be noted that a linear modification line has been used; however, it is possible to use non-linear modification lines.
-This can be done by using points 1858 and 196 to establish a slope for a line to the right of point 1858, and by using another reference point to the left of point 1858.
+It should be noted that a linear modification line has been used; however, it is possible to use non-linear modification 55 lines.
 It is also possible to place positive and negative limits on the maximum percentage pitch change.
 When the pitch modification line approaches these limits, they can approach it asymptotically, or simply change abruptly at the point of contact with the limit.